 - Advanced SEO: This tends to be costly and aims to move your website up the search rankings further and faster than with basic SEO.
 Often though it ends up being a waste of money and doesn’t lead to the hoped for new website visitors and clients.

 - Pay Per Click (PPC) adverts on search engine websites: What you’re aiming for here is to engage people searching online and to get them to click your advert rather than one of the natural search results.
 PPC only works well if the advert both appeals to the visitor and takes them directly to a specific page of your website that answers the question the visitor was searching for.
-And makes it VERY easy for them to get in contact with you to learn more.
+And if this page makes it VERY easy for visitors to get in contact with you to learn more.
 Many accountants waste time and money here as their websites let them down and also because their PPC adverts are being shown to too many of the wrong people.

 - Blogging: Plenty of people will suggest you should be writing topical articles for your website (or paying someone to do this for you) to attract people who are searching for more info about whatever it is you are writing about.
 The problem here is that these people may not overlap sufficiently with your real target audience.
 And I’m not at all convinced that your ideal clients will be influenced by how much you write on your blog.
-But if you can focus this, much as I do, then maybe it will help evidence your expertise, advice and skills; and so help influence your target audience.
+But if you can focus your writing, much as I do, then maybe it will help evidence your expertise, advice and skills; and so help influence your target audience.
 MAYBE.

 - Social Media Marketing: This is another highly hyped activity – but again, it’s also likely to lead to disappointment.
 Social Media Marketing is even more misunderstood now than it was a few years ago – party due to the proliferation of ‘experts’ who fail to distinguish the differing benefits and audiences of each of the various social media platforms.
 I estimate that nine out of every ten smaller firms of accountants are disappointed by the failure of their time, effort and money invested in social media to secure an adequate return on investment.